Geoff Walden

 Ratibor, Border Tower

-A monumental tower was built in southern Silesia (Oberschlesien / Upper Silesia) near the pre-war border with Poland.
+A monumental tower was built at Ratibor in southern Silesia (Oberschlesien / Upper Silesia) near the pre-war border with Poland.
 This Grenzlandturm (border tower) bore the inscription "Deutschland Deutschland Über Alles."
 The modified building is used today as a candy factory and office building in the Polish town of Raciborz. (photos and info courtesy R. Kaiser) (MapQuest Map Link to Ratibor)

 Reich Academy, DAF School, Saßnitz